Cannabis Connection 2025 takes place in São Paulo in a decisive year for the cannabis market

 The event is also expected to address the next steps of RDC 660/2022, which deals with the exceptional importation of products by patients, as well as the appointment of new Anvisa directors.
 Last Tuesday (19), the Senate Plenary approved the names nominated for the agency's board.
 For the position of director-president, Leandro Pinheiro Safatle received 54 favorable votes and only two against.
 The nomination of Thiago Lopes Cardoso Campos was approved with 49 votes in favor and five against.
 Finally, Daniela Marreco Cerqueira was confirmed with 59 favorable votes and one abstention.
 The nominees now await official inauguration, still without a defined date.

-• 2:30 PM – Accreditation
+2:30 PM – Registration

-• 3:00 PM – Sechat Retrospective
+3:00 PM – Sechat Retrospective

-• 3:10 PM – Hemp market outlook
+3:10 PM – Hemp Market Overview

-• 4:30 PM – Coffee break
+4:30 PM – Coffee Break

-• 7:00 PM – Closing cocktail
+7:00 PM – Cocktail and Networking